4d/docs/website/translated_docs/es/ORDA/quickTour.md

 > ORDA es sensible a las mayúsculas y minúsculas. `ds.company.city` will not refer to the ds.
 Company.city attribute.

 You have also noticed the extra `hires` property in the ds.
 Company dataclass.
-It does not correspond to a field. `hires` is actually the name of the *One to many* relation between Company and Employee:
+No corresponde a un campo. `hires` is actually the name of the *One to many* relation between Company and Employee:

 ![](assets/en/ORDA/struc2s.png) *Name of the relation as defined in the Inspector*